hashicorp/design-system/website/docs/components/separator/partials/guidelines/guidelines.md

 ## Spacing

+We recommend using meaningful spacing between content elements, allowing users to scan and understand information quickly.

 ##### 0px Spacing:
    - This option works well when you want adjacent components to flow together smoothly without any interruptions in the visual presentation.
    - Use the 0px spacing option for a tightly integrated layout without any visible gaps between elements.